CSKT Bison Range

 The CSKT Bison Range (BR) is a nature reserve on the Flathead Indian Reservation in western Montana established for the conservation of American bison.
 Formerly called the National Bison Range, the size of the bison herd at the BR is 350 adult bison and welcomes 50–60 calves per year.
 Established as a National Wildlife Refuge in 1908, the BR consists of approximately 18524 acre within the Montana valley and foothill grasslands.
-Management of the site was transferred back to the Confederated Salish and Kootenai Tribes in 2022 from the U.S. Fish and Wildlife Service after more than a century of federal management and nearly two decades of negotiations.
+Management of the site was transferred back to the Confederated Salish and Kootenai Tribes (CSKT) in 2022 from the U.S. Fish and Wildlife Service after more than a century of federal management and nearly two decades of negotiations.

 The BR has a visitor center, and two scenic roads that allow vehicular access to prime viewing areas.
 The range is approximately one hour north of Missoula, Montana, off of U.S. Highway 93 directing visitors to the entrance at Moiese, Montana, and the range headquarters.

 Context

 Bison now flourish from the early herd from an East Coast zoo.

 The range protects one of the most endangered ecosystems in North America, the intermountain bunchgrass prairie.
 This diverse ecosystem includes grasslands, Douglas fir and ponderosa pine forests, riparian areas and ponds.
 In addition to the 350 to 500 bison, many other mammal species may be seen on the refuge, including coyote, black bear, elk, mule deer, bighorn sheep, white-tailed deer, pronghorn, mountain cottontail, Columbian ground squirrel, muskrat, yellow-pine chipmunk, badger, and cougar.
 Over two hundred bird species have been seen on the refuge.
 The Bison Range also contains many plant species, including the bitterroot, ponderosa pine, and buffalo grass.

-Prior to the 1800s, bison were believed to number in the tens of millions, they once were found in all the current U.S. states, except Hawaii, and also throughout Canada.
+Prior to the 1800s, bison were believed to number in the tens of millions.
+They were found in all the current U.S. states (except Hawaii), throughout Canada, and northern Mexico.
 Bison were nearly extinct by 1890, having been part of a Federal government sponsored program of eradication during the Indian Wars, thereby removing a vital food source from the Plains Indians diet, and ensuring easier relocation onto Indian reservations.
 Bison play an important role in Native culture which includes a deep spiritual connection.